vduarteUF/Project3/README.md

 - getline is used intstead of operator>> to handle each iteration of the while loop

 ## Plans
-- Create function to calculate percentage correct of investments or something similar
+- Started work on investment analyzer, needs to be finished
 - Name similarity checker?
 Makes names easier to search